internetarchive/dweb-mirror/README-raspberrypi.md

     * It enables SSH;

-Try login to http://box/admin   iiab-admin/<whatever you set password to during install>
+Try login to `http://box.lan/admin`   id=`iiab-admin` pw=`whatever you set password to during install`

 Also see [http://wiki.laptop.org/go/IIAB/FAQ]

-And if you want to run as a local WiFi hotspot then..
+And if you want to run as a local WiFi hotspot (recommended) then..
 ```
 iiab-hotspot-on
 ```